UN: Possible to eradicate malaria, but probably not soon

-LONDON (AP) — The World Health Organization says it’s theoretically possible to wipe out malaria, but probably not with the flawed vaccine and other control methods being used at the moment.
+LONDON (AP) — The World Health Organization says it’s theoretically possible to wipe out malaria, but probably not with the imperfect vaccine and other control methods being used at the moment.

 Alonso was presenting the results of a WHO-commissioned report evaluating if eradicating malaria should be pursued.
 He said the experts concluded lingering uncertainties meant they were unable to formulate a clear strategy and thus, couldn’t propose a definitive timeline or cost estimate for eradication.